2019 North Indian Ocean cyclone season: Cyclonic Storm Pawan

-Deep Depression ARB 07
+Deep Depression ARB 07 (07A)

 On December 3, a depression formed over the east-central Arabian Sea, with the IMD marking it as Depression ARB 07.
 It gradually strengthened into a deep depression soon after.
 Initial forecasts expected the system to intensify into a cyclonic storm, however, a high amount of wind shear caused it to weaken substantially, and it weakened into a low-pressure area on December 5, west of the Indian coast.

 Heavy rains associated with the depression caused extensive flooding in Tamil Nadu.
 Daily accumulations exceeded 150 mm in many areas, including 190 mm in Sathankulam.
 Officials issued extreme rainfall warnings for six districts and more than 21,500 trained volunteers were placed on standby.
 The Paravanar River overflowed its banks, flooding an estimated 10,000 homes.
 A total of 1,305 huts and 465 homes were destroyed across Tamil Nadu.
 In the night of December 2, three homes collapsed in Mettupalayam killing 17 occupants.
 Eight other people died in rain-related incidents.

 Deep Depression ARB 08

 On December 7, a low pressure area formed over the Equatorial Indian Ocean and the adjoining east-central Arabian Sea.
 With warm sea surface temperature and high tropical cyclone heat potential, it further developed into a well-marked low pressure system on December 8.
 Under moderate wind shear, and high sea-surface temperature, it concentrated into a depression with IMD designated as ARB 08 at 09:00 UTC on same day.
 Satellite imagery indicated an increase of organisation of clouds and an increase of convection around the system center.
 On December 9, at 00:00 UTC, it further intensified into a deep depression over southwest Arabian Sea, with further organisation of clouds and intense convection around the center.
-However tropical cyclone heat potential decreased and sea surface temperature also decreased with vertical wind shear started to increase, causing the system to weakened into a depression at 12:00 UTC in December 9.
+However tropical cyclone heat potential decreased and sea surface temperature also decreased with vertical wind shear started to increase, causing the system to weaken into a depression at 12:00 UTC on December 9.
 The wind shear have hampered the system and clouds started to disorganise.
 Similar unfavourable condition further weakened the system and at 06:00 UTC on December 10, IMD would downgrade the system to a well-marked low pressure system over the southwestern Arabian Sea, with satellite imagery showing clouds being increasingly disorganized.